ferrecream/Ender6Klipper/README.md

    - Once installed, calibrate your printer’s settings within Klipper, including PID tuning and speed adjustments.
    - Test the setup by printing a calibration object.
 5. **issues i encounterd**
-    - since i installed the bl-touch on the micro swiss extruder there needed to be a custom mount because there is not a lot of space for the bl touch.
-      So i had to give up some space from my bed inorder to install the bl touch. this also ment that i had to move the purge line because otherwise it was not in the print area.
+    - After installing the BL-Touch on my Micro Swiss extruder, I had to create a custom mount due to the limited space available.
+To accommodate the BL-Touch, I sacrificed some space on the print bed.
+This also        required me to relocate the purge line to ensure it remained within the print area.
 ![Purge line adjustment](Resources/outOfRange.png)